jagould2012/sclp/BUILD.md

 **Setup the Router**

 The server will act as a router for all of the Chromebooks.
-Setup the router:
+Download nat.sh from this repo to /etc/init.d/ and set the permissions:

+	chmod a+x /etc/init.d/nat.sh
+	sudo ln -s /etc/init.d/nat.sh /etc/rc2.d/S95masquradescript

 **Setup the NFS Server**